 WooCommerce excels for small to medium businesses.
 As you grow into very high-traffic or large catalog stores (10,000+ products, millions in revenue), you’ll need robust enterprise hosting, advanced caching, and optimization.
 Many successful stores scale WooCommerce successfully, but it requires proper infrastructure and developer support.

-If you're planning for enterprise scale from day one (Fortune 500 level), dedicated e-commerce platforms like Magento or Shopify Plus might be more appropriate.
+When to consider alternatives.
+If you’re planning for enterprise scale from day one (Fortune 500 level), dedicated e-commerce platforms like Magento or Shopify Plus might be more appropriate.
 For most growing businesses, WooCommerce scales beautifully with proper setup.

-Setting Up WooCommerce: Step-by-Step
+Setting up WooCommerce: step-by-step

 Ready to build your WooCommerce store?
 Here’s the complete setup process: